Notre Dame School, Surrey

 Notre Dame School is an independent Catholic girls day school located in Cobham, Surrey, England.
 The school includes both a preparatory school and a senior school.

 History

 Notre Dame School was founded at Burwood House in 1938 by nuns from the Company of Our Lady Mary.
 In 2003 the school’s ownership passed from The Company of Mary Our Lady to a charitable trust, and is now managed by the trustees and a board of governors, several of whom are Sisters from the religious institute.
-The present senior school headmistress was appointed in 2003 and the prep school headmistress was appointed in 2019.
+The present school headmistress was appointed in 2026.

 Anniversary

 Cardinal Cormac Murphy-O'Connor, Archbishop of Westminster, was the main celebrant at a special Mass held at the school to celebrate both the 70th anniversary of the school and 400 years of the Company of Mary Our Lady on Tuesday 15 May 2007.
 The Mass was also attended by Archbishop Faustino Sainz Muñoz, Apostolic Nuncio, Bishop Kieran Conry and Bishop Bernard Longley.